portellam/guest-machine-guide/README.md

 #### Related Projects:
 **[Auto Xorg](https://github.com/portellam/auto-Xorg) | [Deploy VFIO](https://github.com/portellam/deploy-vfio) | [Generate Evdev](https://github.com/portellam/generate-evdev)  | [Libvirt Hooks](https://github.com/portellam/libvirt-hooks) | [Power State VirtManager](https://github.com/portellam/powerstate-virtmanager)**

-## About
-The purpose of this document is to inform a new or returning user how to optimize a Guest machine right n this moment, without demanding greater research and time.

 ## Table of Contents
 - [About](#1-about)
 - [Host Optimizations](#host-optimizations)